teledon/Tiled_Algorithms_for_Flow-based_Stencil_Computation/README.md

 ```
 ## Authors

-The code was developed by Donato D'Ambrosio, Alessio De Rango, Giuseppe Mendicino, Salvatore Fiorentino, Bruno Francesco Barbara, Agostino Rizzo, and Pietro Sabatino from the University of Calabria, Italy.
+The code was developed by:
+- **Donato D'Ambrosio**, **Salvatore Fiorentino**, **Bruno Francesco Barbara**, and **Agostino Rizzo**, Department of Mathematics and Computer Science, University of Calabria, Italy
+- **Alessio De Rango** and **Giuseppe Mendicino**, Department of Environmental Engineering, University of Calabria, Italy
+- **Pietro Sabatino**, Institute for High Performance Computing and Networking (ICAR-CNR), Italy

-For information, please write an email to donato.dambrosio at unical.it
+For information, please write an email to donato.dambrosio [at] unical.it

-Please let us know if you take advantage of the code contained in this repository.
-A bibliographic reference is coming soon...
+Please let us know if you use the code in this repository.